 - (h) Determining the levels of tuition fees and other charges payable to the college and the college's remitted fee policy. - 4.4.
-The levels of financial delegation to the Principal are detailed in the Financial Scheme of Delegation. - 4.5.
-The Principal may delegate functions to the holder of any senior post other than: - a) The management of budget and resources; and - b) Any functions that have been delegated to the Principal by the Corporation.
+The levels of financial delegation to the CEO/Principal are detailed in the Financial Scheme of Delegation which is part of the College's Financial Regulations. - 4.5.
+The CEO/Principal may delegate functions to the holder of any senior post other than: - a) The management of budget and resources; and - b) Any functions that have been delegated to the CEO/Principal by the Corporation.